 Visited by thousands of tourists, Ladakh, also known as the land of high passes is known for its serenity and Buddhist monasteries.
 Often called as Little Tibet, Ladakh is greatly influenced by Tibetan culture.
 This rugged region with its high altitude ranges, massive lakes, scenic trails, deep valleys and high passes is a perfect destination for adventure enthusiasts.

-Due to its high altitude and low atmospheric pressure, it is necessary that you should be aware of the necessary precautions during you Ladakh tour.
-So if you are planning a Leh Ladakh bike trip for the first time, here is some essential travel guide.
+Due to its high altitude and low atmospheric pressure, it is necessary that you should be aware of the necessary precautions during your Leh Ladakh Bike Trip Packages.
+So if you are planning a Leh Ladakh trip for the first time, here is some essential travel guide.

 How to Reach Leh Ladakh